rsergio07/SRE-Exercises/README.md

       </a>
   </summary>

-  > These metrics are important for measuring the performance of the SRE team.
+  > These metrics are important for measuring the performance of the SRE (Site Reliability Engineering) team.
+By monitoring these metrics, an SRE team can efficiently plan and improve its performance:
   </details>

   <details>